ddmitov/perl-executing-browser/README.md

    If the debugged script is inside the application directory of PEB (see section *Settings*), PEB assumes that this script is going to be executed by PEB and starts the Perl debugger with a clean environment like the one for all other PEB Perl scripts.
 If the debugged script is outside the application directory, PEB asks for any command line arguments and starts the Perl debugger with the environment of the user who started PEB.

-   HTML interface for the Perl debugger is not available in the Windows builds of PEB due to the very slow response of the Perl debugger executed by PEB on Windows.
+   HTML interface for the Perl debugger is not available in the Windows builds of PEB.

    ![PEB HTML Interface for the Perl Debugger](https://github.com/ddmitov/perl-executing-browser/raw/master/screenshots/peb-perl-debugger.png "PEB HTML Interface for the Perl Debugger")